 The overall goal of content marketing is to earn the trust of your readers.
 When they trust you and seek out more information from you, they are willing to share some personal information in exchange for gated content, known as a content offer.

 This is how small businesses generate leads.
 A visitor who reads your blog articles finds a call to action (CTA) at the bottom of one of your posts.
 The CTA is promoting a free ebook.

-Once they click that CTA, they are sent to a landing page, where they fill out a form, giving them their name and email address.
+Once they click that CTA, they are sent to a landing page, where they fill out a form, giving their name and email address.
 After the form is submitted, they receive an email with the ebook attached.

 The visitor becomes a lead as you add their contact information into your customer relationship management (CRM) system.
 They enjoy the free ebook, and you have a way of sharing more value with them and keeping them engaged with your brand.

 But this is much easier said than done.

 Small businesses especially struggle with generating leads because creating lead generation campaigns and developing the content for the campaign is time intensive.